This Week's VariousWednesday, June 01, 2011

 and the Black Lillies performed, too:

-There's an article in the Statesman about a woman in Elgin, Texas, Nancy Lou Webster, who grew up in Indianola and went to college at the W and Ole Miss, who makes 'treen', the art of making utensils out of wood.
+Nancy Lou Webster, who grew up in Indianola and went to college at the W and Ole Miss, makes 'treen', the art of making utensils out of wood.
 There's a gallery of her work here and her website is here.

 Last week I mentioned that the Phillis Wheatley school (that Modernist beauty) in Treme being up for demolition later this summer -- there's a petition to save it here (thanks for letting me know, Maggy!).